strapi/strapi/docs/v3.x/concepts/models.md

 To improve the Developer Experience when developing or using the administration panel, the framework enhances the attributes with these "security validations":

-- `private` (boolean) — If true, the attribute will be removed from the server response (it's useful to hide sensitive data).
+- `private` (boolean) — If true, the attribute will be removed from the server response.
+(This is useful to hide sensitive data).
-- `configurable` (boolean) - if false, the attribute isn't configurable from the Content Type Builder plugin.
+- `configurable` (boolean) - if false, the attribute will not be configurable from the Content Type Builder plugin.

 ### Exceptions